-Bette Davis is Rosa Moline, a local physician’s wife who hates the monotony of her ordinary existence in a small Midwestern town.
-Rosa dreams of a gregarious life in Chicago and will stop at nothing to get what she wants.
+Bette Davis is Rosa Moline, a physician’s wife who hates the monotony of her ordinary existence in a small Midwestern town.
+Rosa craves a gregarious life in Chicago, Illinois, and will stop at nothing, I mean nothing, to fulfil her dreams.

 Reaction & Thoughts: